Skip to main content

 Click on the name to see a list of some of your professor's scholarly works.

-Choose an article to open and locate the components explained above to practice.
+Choose an article to open and locate the components that would make it a scholarly journal to practice.

 Now let's be clear on the difference between articles, journals, and databases